freedomofpress/securedrop/docs/ossec_alerts.md

 * Information for your SMTP server or relay (hostname, port) and the fingerprint of its TLS certificate
 * Credentials for the email address that OSSEC will send alerts from

-Receiving GPG encrypted email alerts from OSSEC requires that you have an SMTP relay to route the emails.
+Receiving email alerts from OSSEC requires that you have an SMTP relay to route the emails.
 You can use an SMTP relay hosted internally, if one is available to you, or you can use a third-party SMTP relay such as Gmail.
 The SMTP relay does not have to be on the same domain as the destination email address, i.e. smtp.gmail.com can be the SMTP relay and the destination address can be securedrop@freedom.press.

 While there are risks involved with receiving these alerts, such as information leakage through metadata, we feel the benefit of knowing how the SecureDrop servers are functioning is worth it.
 If a third-party SMTP relay is used, that relay will be able to learn information such as the IP address the alerts were sent from, the subject of the alerts, and the destination email address the alerts were sent to.
 Only the body of an alert email is encrypted with the recipient's GPG key.
 A third-party SMTP relay could also prevent you from receiving any or specific alerts.